proxyclick/interview-wifi-credentials/README.md

 * Write your code in the /api folder
 * Feel free to use any framework for writing your API
 * Make sure to handle error cases and return appropriate responses
+* Please write unit tests for the API endpoints

 ## Commands